 Our environment approach

-An updated version of Our Requirements was issued in August 2019, to align with our current public targets for water, climate change and biodiversity, and our Water Stewardship Position Statement.
-For new requirements contained in the updated version, Assets are required to have an implementation plan in place by 1 July 2020.
+An updated version of the Our Requirements standard was issued in August 2019, to align with our current public targets for water, climate change and biodiversity, and our Water Stewardship Position Statement.
+For new requirements contained in the updated version, our operated assets are required to have an implementation plan in place by 1 July 2020.